Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Damage to Foundations

 Frost heave can pose a threat to the foundations of buildings and structures.
 When the ground freezes and expands, it can exert pressure on the foundation, causing it to shift or crack.
 This can weaken the structural integrity of the building and lead to costly repairs.
 In severe cases, frost heave can even cause buildings to become structurally unsound, posing a danger to occupants.
-Proper insulation and drainage around foundations are crucial to prevent damage from frost heave and ensure the stability of buildings.
+Proper insulation and drainage around foundations are crucial to prevent from frost heave and ensure the stability of buildings.

 • Cracking and shifting of foundations